elephantscale/es-training-new/course-outlines/AI/AI-ML-LLM-3-days.md

 ## Overview

 In today's digital age, Artificial Intelligence (AI) and Machine Learning (ML) are revolutionizing the way we interact with technology.
-From automating routine tasks to making complex decisions, AI and ML are behind the most innovative advancements.
+From automating routine tasks to making complex decisions, Data Science, AI and ML are behind the most innovative advancements.
 Large Language Models (LLM) represent the cutting edge of these technologies, enabling machines to understand and generate human-like text.
 This course offers a foundational understanding of AI, ML, and LLM, focusing on Python - the leading programming language in this domain.

 ## What You Will Learn:

-- Basic concepts of AI and ML
+- Basic concepts of AI, ML and Data Science
+- Data collection, cleaning, and preprocessing techniques
+- Statistical analysis and data visualization
 - Introduction to Python for AI and ML applications
 - Data handling and preprocessing techniques
 - Building simple ML models using Python